 Increase measurement precision with CAT - a form of assessment in which administered items are selected based on the ability levels of the students.
 Initial item selection is typically based on the assumption that the test taker is of average ability; subsequently selected items are based on ability estimates obtained from preceding responses.
 This approach optimizes precision by increasing the selection of items that are neither too easy nor too difficult.

-The Early Math Benchmark Assessment Series (EM-BAS) from ATI is comprised of computer-presented assessments aligned to Common Core and local state early elementary (i.e. kindergarten and first grade) math standards.
-With ATI's EM-BAS, students are assessed on items aligned to the most up to date standards in a friendly, early-elementary environment involving sounds and images.
+The Technology Enhanced Early Math Assessment Series (TE EM) from ATI is comprised of computer-presented assessments aligned to Common Core State Standards and local state early elementary (i.e. kindergarten and first grade) math standards.
+With ATI's TE EM, students are assessed on items aligned to the most up to date standards in a friendly, early-elementary environment involving sounds and images.
 The technology-enhanced items are designed to measure early math skills and allow for easy assessment and quick intervention to ensure students are progressing in the development of their mathematical knowledge and skills.
 Learn more

 Community Assessment and Item Banking (CAIB) Initiative